[Analysis] It's time for a more geopolitical EU-Turkey cooperation

 While Slovenia and Croatia have already joined the EU, several EU member states are hesitant to go further, despite previous promises.

-The accession of North Macedonia and Albania should have been a fact by now, as both countries fulfilled the requirements of the accession process.
+The opening of accession talks with North Macedonia and Albania should have been a fact by now, as both countries fulfilled the requirements of the process.

-However, the Netherlands, France and Bulgaria have been blocking both countries' membership.
+However, the Netherlands, France, and Bulgaria have been blocking both countries' membership.

 As a result, we see now a political crisis brewing in North Macedonia.
 Other countries, such as Serbia, Kosovo, and Bosnia and Herzegovina, are getting worse - rather than better - on the corruption, rule of law, and reconciliation scorecharts.

-With its enlargement process stalled, the EU is losing leverage on most of the Western Balkan countries.
+With its enlargement process stalled, the EU is losing leverage in most of the Western Balkan countries.

 Due to its history, Turkey is seen by most Western Balkan countries as an honest broker.
 Turkey knows the region without firmly supporting one side.

-As tensions are flaring up in Bosnia and Herzegovina, and between Serbia and Kosovo, the EU might need Turkey's expertise to lower these tensions and find solutions.
+As tensions are flaring up in Bosnia and Herzegovina, and between Serbia and Kosovo, the EU might need Turkey's expertise to lower these and find solutions.

 Black Sea Region

 The European Union lacks military capabilities, but also military strategy.
-Since the UK left the EU, France is left as the only military powerhouse in the bloc.
+Since the UK left the EU, France is the only military powerhouse in the bloc.

 France and Turkey have been on opposite sides in conflicts such as Libya, and in Middle Eastern politics in general.
 France, an old-time ally of Armenia, didn't appreciate Turkey's open support for Azerbaijan and its conquest of Nagorno-Karabakh.